 Do I have the ability to place orders outside of normal trading hours?
 How are these orders dealt with?

-After trading hours, limit orders can be placed after hours are queued in the system and sent to the Exchange when the Exchange reopens.
+After trading hours, limited orders can be placed after hours are queued in the system, and sent to the Exchange when the Exchange reopens.
 Orders of this type are marked as ‘Requested’ in the Order Book.